Y

 Red zone White zone

-Red zone (left) · White zone (right)
+Red zone (top) · White zone (bottom)

 Zone character